-The Company has two option agreements on its mineral properties which are included in exploration and evaluation assets.
-During fiscal 2012 a total of \$54,317 was recognized as mineral property option income for these two option agreements.
+The Company has option agreements on two of its mineral properties that are included in exploration and evaluation assets.
+During the period ended September 30, 2013, \$69,500 was recognized as mineral property option income for these two option agreements (December 31, 2012 - \$54,317).

-(a) On July 30, 2012, the Company entered into an option and joint venture agreement with Endeavour Silver Corp. ("Endeavour") (TSX: EDV), whereby Endeavour was granted the option to acquire up to a 75% interest in the Laberinto property, located in the general Avino mine area in Durango State, Mexico and consists of approximately 91.7 hectares.
+(a) On July 30, 2012, the Company entered into an option and joint venture agreement with Endeavour Silver Corp. ("Endeavour") (TSX: EDV), whereby Endeavour was granted the option to acquire up to a 75% interest in the Laberinto property, which is located in the general Avino mine area in Durango State, Mexico, and consists of approximately 91.7 hectares.
 In order to exercise the option, Endeavour must pay a total of US\$200,000 to the Company, and incur a total of US\$3,000,000 in exploration work as follows: